Beastly12/RecipesGo/README.md

-# 🍳 RecipesGo – DevOps Team Project
+# RecipesGo – Web Project

 RecipesGo is a collaborative DevOps project focused on building, testing, and deploying a full-stack web application using modern DevOps practices.
 The aim is to demonstrate end-to-end automation — from code commits to deployment — using continuous integration, continuous delivery, and monitoring tools.